Elephants Perch

 Find Nearby Peaks

-Climbing and access information for this peak is on Pages 176-180 of the book.
+Climbing, history and access information for this peak is on Pages 176-180 of the book.
+Updated December 2023

-Elephants Perch has Idaho’s most famous big wall.
-It is a complicated and big peak with a lot of area to explore.
-Still, most people know the peak for its big wall routes and the vast majority approach the peak from Saddleback Lakes.
+The Elephants Perch is the famous western summit of Saddleback Mountain.
+The Elephants Perch encompasses Idaho’s most famous big wall.
+It is a complicated granite wall which has attracted climbers for years.
+The vast majority of climbers approach the peak from Saddleback Lakes.
 Farther down this page you will find a photo of the face showing the lines of the Mountaineer’s and Astro Elephant Routes.
 You will also find three links to trip reports by a Brad Brandewie which photo document 4 routes on the face.
 Clint Cummins has cataloged the technical routes on the Elephants Perch including links to topos which you can reach by clicking on this sentence.
 USGS Mount Cramer

 The Elephant Perch's summit area is a unique spot, unlike any other Sawtooth summit.